tshepang/blog-movies/content/movies/Appleseed (2004).rst

 beautifully shot as the lead character here.
 We also get to have multiple such moments (she really is gorgeous!), which makes me suspect the director must have oogled over her.
 The one problem though is that she doesn't exactly look the part of a supremely skilled warrior.
-He great strength is also left unexplained.
+Her great strength is also left unexplained.

 There are 2 more characters that could have been better: